reward hacking in coding agents

-Goodhart's law is the core failure mode.
+goodhart's law is the core failure mode here.

-When a measure becomes a target, it stops being a good measure.
+when a measure becomes a target, it stops being a good measure.

-That does not guarantee robust code, readable code, or code that fits the system.
+if the target is "pass tests," the agent maximizes visible test success. that does not guarantee robust code, readable code, or code that fits the system.

-Single metrics are attractive because they are easy to compute.
+single metrics are attractive because they are easy to compute. they are also easy to exploit.

 - test pass rate ignores maintainability